 The craft beer scene in London is so expansive that it can feel like there’s a brewery on pretty much every street.
 That wasn’t always the case though – 20 years ago, there were only a few adventurous brewers forging the craft brewery scene and Meantime Brewery’s founder Alaistair Hook was one of them.

 It might no longer be an independent brewery, but their taproom and brewery tours are well worth taking some time out for.
 The taproom, complete with lounging sofas and old-school video games like Street Fighter, is the perfect place to spend an afternoon working your way through their collection.

 Goddard’s is a pie, mash and liquor restaurant and the place to try some traditional British grub.

 It’s not a proper Greenwich day out without a proper pint in a pub.
-There are few places better in Greenwich to do this than The Cutty Sark Pub.
+There are few pubs better in Greenwich to do this than The Cutty Sark.

 The pub’s riverfront building dates back to the Georgian times and the three floors offer pretty views of the Thames and Canary Wharf.

 Sit down with a pint of one of the Young’s special brews on tap, relax and congratulate yourself on a day well done.

 The Design District Canteen is one of the hottest new places to find street food in the capital.

 With one bar and six vendors at any one time, there’s plenty of food to get stuck into here.
 Right now the likes of Sugo’s Italian street snacks and spicy Malaysian dishes from Eat Lah are on offer.